C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal numbers.

 \(\ 74.008 – 0.000 = 74.008\)

-The multiplicative relationship by 10 between positional values can also be explored with metric units of measurement, since these are designed according to the base ten relationship (for example, 10 cm yields 1 dm, 10 mm yields 1 cm).
-Monetary units are best avoided in early conceptual learning because, while there is indeed a multiplicative relationship by 10 between the value of some coins (for example, between pennies and dimes or between dimes and $1s), it is quite different between other coins (for example, between nickels and $1s).
+The multiplicative relationship by 10 between positional values can also be explored with metric units of measurement, since these are designed in terms of the base ten (for example, 10 cm yields 1 dm, 10 mm yields 1 cm).
+Monetary units are best avoided in early conceptual learning, because while there is indeed a multiplicative relationship by 10 between the value of some coins (for example, between pennies and dimes or between dimes and $1s), it is quite different between other coins (for example, between nickels and $1s).

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 51-53.